10 Traveller reviews from Holiday Watchdog

 Very Small Rooms!

 "We only stayed the one night due to an overbooking incident at our original hotel.
 The hotel was well located and the staff were friendly.
 The room was extremely small and no airconditioning at the time of the year we were there meant the room was quite hot.
 A small balcony had a good view even catching the tip of the Arc de Triomphe.
 Recommended for those who aren't claustrophobic !"

 "stayed at the st. augustin about two years ago for a weekend break with my partner. i was so disappointed when we arrived, the room was very small with a tiny tv in a corner. the only english channel available was CNN. we had been informed that there was a bar in the 'hotel' but this consisted of a small corner to the left of reception with three chairs and a bottle of brandy and gin!! the lift was also a death trap as it was in much need of repair. however the 'hotel' was clean and accomadation staff changed the sheets each day. i can't remember what we paid for the hotel, as it was part of a three day break, but i know it wasn't cheap. i did not expect a palace but neither did i expect a second rate B&B, which is basically what the st. augustin 'hotel' is. we made the best of our break and loved paris but next time i'll be staying somewhere different."

-- Travel date: Sat 11th of December 2004
+- Travel date: 11th December 2004

 Next time somewhere else